Kristina01111000/Drws_site/README.md

 	- set itto one dollar just for giggles
 - look at on a different computer, the google docs file won't let him copy
 - remove email from scorecard comments
+- change text color of the make a coopy of the yearly scorecard
+- switch order of the download and print of the scorecard

 Still Check: